 "You can't have too many straps on a load, but if some of those straps are damaged, they will still be taken out of service and the driver cited," he says.
 "The truck may be okay to go because the driver has met the minimum with his good straps, but the extra straps he used – old straps laying in the bottom of the tool box – may end up causing a violation."

-A common driver violation is not using the correct number of tie-down devices for the cargo.
+Another common driver mistake is not using the correct number of tie-down devices for the cargo.
 The driver has to consider the weight and length of the article(s) of cargo, and use the correct number of the proper tie-downs.

 "We're looking for a minimum of one strap for every 10 feet and fraction thereof in length, with a minimum of two tie-downs for anything longer than 5 feet," says Kearns.
 "For example, an article that is 21 feet long and up against a header board would need a minimum of three straps based on its length and position on the trailer.
 If it's not against a header board or in contact with the cargo in front of it, it would need one additional strap.
 Drivers used to call this the penalty strap."